First Congolese Republic: Congo Crisis

 In May 1960, the MNC party or Mouvement National Congolais, led by Patrice Lumumba, won the parliamentary elections, and Lumumba was appointed prime minister.
 Joseph Kasa-Vubu of ABAKO was elected president by the parliament.
 Other parties that emerged include the Parti Solidaire Africain (PSA), led by Antoine Gizenga, and the Parti National du Peuple (PNP), led by Albert Delvaux and Laurent Mbariko.

 The Belgian Congo achieved independence on 30 June 1960.
 On 1 July Lumumba sent a wire to the UN to request membership, stating that the Congo "accepts without reservation the obligations stipulated in the Charter of the UN and undertakes to abide by the same in absolute good faith."
 UN Secretary-General Dag Hammarskjöld cabled the Foreign Ministry, pointing out the difficulty in admitting the country into the UN under its name in the face of another application for membership from the neighboring Congo, preparing for independence from French control.
 A delegation was sent from Brazzaville, the capital of the French Congo, to Léopoldville to resolve the matter.
 In the end, it was decided that the former Belgian Congo would be recognised as the Republic of the Congo or Congo-Léopoldville while the former French Congo would be known as the Congolese Republic or Congo-Brazzaville.

 In September 1960 the Fourth emergency special session of the United Nations General Assembly needed to be called in the wake of a Security Council veto by the USSR.
 The Congo Crisis, a period of political upheaval and conflict between 1960 and 1965 in that land, had entered full swing.
 Hammarskjöld's second term was cut short when on 18 September 1961 he died in a plane crash near Ndola, Northern Rhodesia while en route to cease-fire negotiations during the Congo Crisis.

-Following a constitutional referendum in 1964 it was renamed the "Democratic Republic of the Congo", and in 1971 it was changed again to "Republic of Zaïre".
+Following a constitutional referendum in 1964 it was renamed the "Democratic Republic of the Congo".